SwissBIAS/SwissBIAS.github.io/_pages/activities.md

 permalink: /activities/
 ---

 SwissBIAS organizes monthly meetings, an Annual Meeting, and a couple of seminars and workshops per year.
+While the different activities are described in detail on this page, the actual schedule of our activities is published in the calendar on the [events page](https://swissbias.github.io/events/).

 ## Monthly meetings